x77686d/stripanswers/README.md

-# stripanswers
-Strip "answers" from PowerPoint pptx files
+# stripanswers -- Strip "answers" from PowerPoint pptx lecture files

 When teaching I like to provide my students with printed copies of my slides but that leads to a dilemma:
 When I pose questions on the slides, should I include the answers?